markwmuller/SwissWatchFace/README.md

 In the settings, you can emulate a synchronization pulse, where the second hand runs a little fast, and then pauses at the 59 second mark before the minutes advance (emulating a central accurate clock sending a synchronization pulse).

 A warning will show if battery drops below 30% (you can disable this if you prefer).
+It'll also show you a notification icon (can also be disabled).

 The date is printed, but that can be disabled too.